DmytroVasin/ccbill_ruby/README.md

 - Easy Install
 - Getting started guide
 - Generator that creates
-  - Approve/Deny callback paths
+  - Approve/Deny callback path
-  - Background Post path
+  - Webhook callback path
 - Url/Form Generator for test and live mode

 > Important!
-CCBill provides two types of payment forms.
-FlexForms is our newest (and recommended) system.
-In this gem we use ONLY FlexForms.
+CCBill provides two types of payment forms.<br/>
+> FlexForms is our newest (and recommended) system.
+> In this gem we use ONLY FlexForms with DynamiPricing.

 # Getting started